minakamoto/pcshscr2023/docs/1st.md

 export default PokemonContainer;
 ```

-##### Open your browser and check the application for any changes in behavior.
+##### Open your browser and check the application for any changes in behavior

 #### 5. Rename the PokemonDisplay component to a generic name

 The PokemonDisplay component can be used by other characters except for Pokémon, so we will make the name more generic.

-##### Rename the file src/PokemonDisplay.tsx to src/ItemDisplay.tsx and change its contents to the following code:
+##### Rename the file src/PokemonDisplay.tsx to src/ItemDisplay.tsx and change its contents to the following code

 **Note:** After renaming the file, you will be asked if you want to change the import from VS Code.
 In this case, select No.